 The Barong and Keris dance tells the story of Erlangga, tenth century Balinese King and his mother Rangda who was criticised by her husband for practicing black magic.
 Upon becoming a widow, Rangda summoned all the demons and evil spirits in the jungle to besiege King Erlangga.
 Erlangga fought the demons, but the black magic was too strong and Erlangga had to ask Barong for help.

-Barong joined forces with Erlangga and his soldiers and a dramatic fight followed.
+Barong joined forces with Erlangga and his soldiers causing a dramatic fight to unfold.
 Rangda cast a spell against Erlangga and his soldiers, making them all want to kill themselves.
-The soldiers began to point their poisoned keris to their own chests and stomachs.
-However Barong cast a spell of his own, making their bodies resistant to their sharp keris.
-Ultimately, Barong’s spell was too strong and he, Erlangga and his soldiers beat Rangda who ran away in defeat.
+The soldiers began to point their poisoned keris (a sharp spear) to their own chests and stomachs.
+However, Barong cast a spell of his own, making their bodies resistant to their sharp keris.
+Ultimately, Barong’s spell was too strong for Rangda who ran away in defeat.

-The Barong and Keris Dance is an exciting performance with an element of danger.
-It is said that if Rangda’s black magic is too strong, weaker soldiers might not be able to resist her powers and could end up hurting themselves with their own keris, even with the help of Barong.
-The Barong and Rangda masks used in the Barong and Keris dance are especially sacred items and a priest must be present to sprinkle them with holy water from Mount Agung, offer blessings and present offerings before they are brought out for a performance.
+To this day, the Barong and Keris Dance is an exciting performance with an element of danger.
+It is said that if Rangda’s black magic is too strong, weaker soldiers performing the dance might not be able to resist her powers and could end up hurting themselves with their own keris, even with the help of Barong.
+The Barong and Rangda masks used in the Barong and Keris dance are especially sacred items and a priest must be present to sprinkle them with holy water from Mount Agung, and offer blessings before they are brought out for a performance.